 She leaned in to kiss Hekate’s cheek as she started to rush out the door.
 “Don’t forget to run by the grocery store on your way home!
 The list is on the fridge!”

 “Okay, Mom!”
 Hekate yelled.

 Hekate looked at the food her mother had made.
 Only taking two bites, she threw the rest away.
-Nightmares left behind or not, she didn’t had an appetite.
+Nightmares left behind or not, she didn’t have an appetite.
 The food tasted like nothing on her tongue, making it unappealing.